 Black Tuesday resulted in devastating consequences not only for the US economy but for other economies around the world.
 The market crash ended the period of economic growth and prosperity and led to the Great Depression.
 Black Tuesday triggered a chain of catastrophic macroeconomic events in the US and Europe, which included mass bankruptcies and unemployment, and dramatic declines in production and money supply.

-The US stock market fully recovered from the consequences of Black Tuesday only in the 1950s.
+The US stock market did not fully recover from the consequences of Black Tuesday until the 1950s.

 Take your learning and productivity to the next level with our Premium Templates.